GoMyCode-nextGen/javascript-functions/Readme.md

 areaTriangle(3, 4); // -> 6
 areaTriangle(6, 8); // -> 24
 ```
-Write a function called tripleArea that takes the numerical width and length of a rectangle as parameters and returns the rectangle's area, multiplied by 3.
+9.Write a function called tripleArea that takes the numerical width and length of a rectangle as parameters and returns the rectangle's area, multiplied by 3.

 ```js
 function tripleArea(width, length) {